agadiffe/Excel-SimpleDatePicker/README.md

 ## 🔒 Security

-The demo workbook is a macro-enabled file, so Excel may display a security warning when you open it.
+The demo workbook contains VBA macros, so Excel may display the usual security warning when you open it.

-This is normal for files containing VBA macros.
+If Windows has blocked the downloaded file, Excel may prevent the macros from running without offering an option to enable them.
+To unblock it, right-click the file, select **Properties**, check **Unblock**, then confirm.

-The complete VBA source code is provided in this repository for anyone who wants to inspect it.
+The complete VBA source code is available in this repository for review.

 ## 🖥️ Compatibility